 8. Korakuen (Okayama)

 Korakuen is a scenic Japanese garden and one of the most popular tourist attractions in Okayama.
 Along with Kairakuen in Ibaraki prefecture, and Kenrokuen in Ishikawa prefecture, Korakuen is recognized as one of Japan’s three great gardens.
 It was originally built by Ikeda Tsunamasa, the second feudal load of the Okayama domain during the Edo Period.
 The garden is home to a wide variety of seasonal flowers and plants that can be enjoyed all year round.
 From early February through early April, it becomes a perfect spot to enjoy both plum and sakura blossoms.
-Okayama Castle is another popular tourist attraction which is easily accessible by crossing the Tsukimi bridge from the south exit of the garden!
+Okayama Castle is another popular tourist attraction that is easily accessible by crossing the Tsukimi bridge from the south exit of the garden!

 7.30am – 6pm (March 20 to September)